wtfutil/wtfdocs/content/_index.md

 Sponsoring is a great way to show your support for WTF, and WTF is proud to participate in the <a href="https://github.com/sponsors/senorprogrammer">GitHub Sponsors</a> program.

-If you're deriving value from WTF, if it occupies that special place in your terminal, please consider <a href="https://github.com/sponsors/senorprogrammer">sponsoring the ongoing development</a> of WTF.
+If WTF occupies that special place in your terminal, please consider <a href="https://github.com/sponsors/senorprogrammer">sponsoring its ongoing development</a>.
+It makes a difference.

 <iframe src="https://github.com/sponsors/senorprogrammer/card" title="Sponsor senorprogrammer" height="225" width="760" style="border: 0;"></iframe>